 7. FOOD STORAGE

-Refrigerator onboard is solar powered, additionally a solar cooler/freezer may be used.
+The refrigerator onboard is solar powered, additionally, a solar cooler/freezer may be used.

 Our off-board food preparation by Guri* for provisions to be brought onboard will be zero-waste and will use sustainable energy providers whenever possible.
-Food prep by outside sources or by crew members do not need to meet zero-waste policy when off board, however once bringing the prepared food onboard it must be in zero-waste containers and free from SUP.
+Food prep by outside sources or by crew members does not need to meet zero-waste policy when off-board, however once bringing the prepared food onboard it must be in zero-waste containers and free from SUP.

 9. BRINGING FOOD/DRINK ONBOARD

-Food and water is provided by 100% Sun Wind Water for all crew members on duty.
-If crew members wish to bring food, drinks or alcohol onboard it must meet Zero Waste policy and be discussed in advance.
+Food and water are provided by 100% Sun Wind Water for all crew members on duty.
+If crew members wish to bring food, drinks, or alcohol onboard it must meet the Zero Waste policy and be discussed in advance.
 Zero waste is mandatory on duty (see 1.
 TIMELINE) and encouraged off-board when eating out at restaurants, events, race galas, and ordering take-out.
 Any unavoidable food packaging (ideally recyclable) will be accounted for by all crew members while on duty.